Smooth gaming with affordable monitors.

 For the best computer monitors for gaming, great pixel response is a must.
 A great refresh rate is also important as it offers a faster frame rate.

 Thanks to HDR, even an average game will look great on your screen thanks to enhanced colors, higher contrast, and sharpness.
 Nowadays, monitors have one of four available HDR levels, namely, 400, 600, 1000, and 1600 nits.
-Powerful monitors support the highest brightness levels and significantly reduce eye strain.
+The best monitors for photo editing as well as top panels for gaming support the highest brightness levels and significantly reduce eye strain.

-To connect your monitor to a wide selection of devices, with PCs and consoles among them, it must have an HDMI port.
-The top gaming monitors have both DisplayPort and HDMI, with some of them going so far to offer DVI as well.
+To connect your monitor to a wide selection of devices, for example, your gaming PC under 300 dollars and consoles among them, it must have an HDMI port.
+The top gaming Acer, ASUS, and Samsung monitors have both DisplayPort and HDMI, with some of them going so far to offer DVI as well.

 The Asus ROG Swift PG279Q is the best high-end deal you can find on the market right now, provided you have the cash to shell out.

 Starting from 120Hz, you will hardly even notice any sign of tearing when playing games.
-Such monitors also have a lower input lag.
+Usually these are BenQ monitors that have a lower input lag.

 144Hz is also great but the difference between them is too minor to justify a higher price if you are on a budget.